microsoft/K2Bridge/docs/devcontainer-adx.md

 - [x] Ingest sample data
 - [x] Add environment variables to .bashrc (will be used by end-to-end tests)

+Note: This script requires jq; this library is installed by default on the dev container.

 ### Login with Azure CLI
 ```bash